 These really make for good small farm cattle, as they can be converted into good beef or you can continue to enjoy their healthy milk.
 And they can also make great pets too, although you’ll need to do something with the horns.

 In general, miniature cattle breeds have been bred by man by choosing the smallest cows from a larger breed.
 But the Miniature Zebu is a true breed of miniature cattle, which means they’ve developed into a unique species all on their own.

 The first zebu was imported into the US during the 1920s, and they were considered novelties in zoological gardens.
 They’re becoming a bit more popular as more people learn about them, but they’re still quite rare in North America.
-They’re also called Brahman cattle in the US call them Brahman cattle as well.
+People in the US call them Brahman cattle as well.

 - Zebus are popular because they look so cute that they’re almost like fawns.
-But they’re also known for their characteristically well-developed humps, which are very prominent on mature bulls.
+People recognize them for their characteristically well-developed humps, which are very prominent on mature bulls.
 They may have horns which can grow any which way can be in any shape and size.

 - They have sleek coats that are short and dense.
 Their colors range from black, spotted, or red, to steel gray or nearly pure white.
 In mature bulls, it’s common to see nearly all black in the neck, shoulders, and hump areas.

 - Zebus are measured at the withers, which is directly behind the hump.
-Zebus don’t go past 42 inches in height, although most are about 36 to 38 inches tall.
+Zebus don’t go past 42 inches in height; most are about 36 to 38 inches tall.
 But some adults may only reach up to 26 inches.
 They can range in weight from 200 to 500 pounds.

 - Miniature Zebu cows carry their babies for 9 months like human mothers.
 They calve easily and produce good milk.
 They’re very protective of their babies, especially in the first few weeks.